 Top Traits of a Democratic Leader

-Other characteristics of democratic leadership include:
+Other characteristics of participative leadership include:

 - Asking probing questions that gauge team member’s thoughts, feelings, and concerns

-- Encouraging people to vocalize their opinions
+- Encouraging people to vocalize their opinions and creative solutions

 - Allowing fair and equal opportunities for people to give their insight or perspective

 - Commending employees for their creativity, analytical thinking, and honesty

 - Breaking people up into small teams so they can work together on projects, problems, and other work

 - Never shaming people for sharing their ideas

 - Practicing active listening by repeating back what the person is saying or asking clarifying questions